conda/conda/.github/ISSUE_TEMPLATE.md

       ==> please file it here!
   * all other conda commands that start with 'conda':
       ==> please file it here!

+If you continue on, and especially if you are submitting a bug report,

+   **please include all requested information below.**

+If a maintainer determines the  information is required to understand your issue, and if it is not provided, your issue may be closed automatically.

 -->